kevgo/multi-repo-tool/README.md

    ~/.cargo/bin/mrt activate | source
    ```

-Now you can run mrt by calling `m`.
-No need to change the `$PATH` environment
+Now you can run mrt by calling the shell function `m`.
+No need to change the
-variable.
-This also gives you auto-completion in your shell.
+`$PATH` environment variable.
+This also gives you auto-completion of mrt
+arguments.

 ### Usage

-Mrt provides three main operations:
+Main operations:

 - [clone](documentation/clone.md) all repositories of a Github organization onto
   your local machine